Employment-Based Green Card Interview Guide in 2025

 Employment Green Card Interview Questions

+The employment-based green card interview works to establish the authenticity of the information you have provided in your forms and supporting evidence.
 Below you will find various examples of questions that you may be asked during your employment interview:

 Questions about your qualifications, education, and experience:

-• When did you graduate from XYZ university?
+• When did you graduate from XYZ University?

 • Did you take any breaks during your university studies?